Facundo Torres: Peñarol

+2020: First senior debut

-Torres was named in a senior matchday squad for the first time on 7 June 2018, as an unused substitute against Defensor Sporting.
+Torres was named in a senior match day squad for the first time on 7 June 2018, as an unused substitute against Defensor Sporting.
 Moving between the first team and reserves under both Leonardo Ramos and Diego López without ever debuting, Torres was handed his senior debut by Diego Forlán on 16 August 2020 in a 2–0 Primera División win against Boston River.
 He came on as a 46th minute substitute for Matías de los Santos and scored his team's opening goal five minutes later.
 He made his continental debut in the delayed 2020 Copa Libertadores group stage, starting all four of the remaining games and scoring once in a 3–0 victory over Chilean side Colo-Colo.
-In his debut season, Torres made 38 appearances including 34 starts in all competitions and scored six goals.
+In his debut season, Torres made 34 appearances and scored 10 goals across all competitions.

+2021: Championship winners

-In 2021, Torres was part of the squad that won the 2021 Uruguayan Primera División title.
-He made 19 appearances, scoring five goals during the league campaign.
-In his final competitive appearance for the club, Torres scored the equalizer in the Championship playoff as Peñarol drew 1–1 with Apertura winners Plaza Colonia, clinching the title with a penalty shoot-out victory.
-He also scored four goals during Peñarol's run to the 2021 Copa Sudamericana semi-finals before being eliminated by eventual winners Athletico Paranaense.
+Torres scored four goals during Peñarol's run to the 2021 Copa Sudamericana semi-finals before being eliminated by eventual winners Athletico Paranaense.
+In his final competitive appearance for the club, Torres scored the equalizer in the semi-finals of the 2021 Uruguayan Primera División championship play-offs on 7 December, bringing Peńarol to a 1–1 draw with Torneo Apertura winners Plaza Colonia.
+Peńarol won the shoot-out 8–7.
+Because Peńarol had the most aggregate points of the regular season, they were crowned champions without a finals.
+Torres made 33 appearances and scored 10 goals across all competitions during his final season at the club.

 Orlando City

-On 24 January 2022, Torres signed for Orlando City of Major League Soccer on a four-year Young Designated Player contract with the option for a fifth.
-He joined for a reported club record $9 million fee.